ivangfr/react-graphql-databases/README.md

 ## TODO

-- Add a GIF Demo
+- add confirmation dialog before deleting a book or a author

 ## References